 You may think that a prenuptial agreement only apply to celebrities like the former governor of California, Arnold Schwarzenegger, or multimillionaires, but are not relevant to your relationship.
 Maybe you feel as though you do not own enough assets to make it worthwhile.
 Perhaps you are not comfortable bringing up the topic with your future spouse for fear of hurting the other’s feelings or appearing hesitant about the marriage.
+Before you make that decision, it would be best to consult with one of our prenuptial agreement lawyers.

 Not every couple contemplating marriage should obtain a prenuptial agreement.
 However, with the Centers for Disease Control and Prevention still reporting that approximately half of all marriages end in divorce, a prenuptial agreement may be something to consider.
 In the event a divorce does occur, a prenuptial agreement can greatly ease the divorce process by avoiding common areas of contention, and can help avoid a great deal of emotional and financial expenses in the event of a divorce.